Readings in Culture and Sexuality: An Annotated Bibliography

 A collection of eleven stories that link a Chinese immigrant family’s history from Macao to Honolulu and the eventual coming out of their eldest son.
 Wonderfully told, these stories link, in a subtle way, a growing boys realization of his sexuality and the conflicts that arise as his worlds collide.

 In conclusion, I have found the process of working on this bibliography to be extremely helpful in developing my own understanding of the diverse ways in which sexuality is categorized and understood throughout the world.
 I hope readers will take the time to explore some new material and develop a deeper sense of their own understanding on issues of sexuality.
 The bulk of my work on this bibliography was completed in the spring and summer of 2003.
 I recognize that this is not an exhaustive listing of works on sexuality and culture.
 I also recognize that new works are constantly being published.
 In the interest of making this the most comprehensive and useful bibliography possible, I would welcome suggestions for additions.
-You can e-mail those to me through the manager of the Rainbow SIG website, or directly at email@example.com.
+You can e-mail those to me at firstname.lastname@example.org.